Species scale, worldsheet CFTs and emergent geometry: Emergent geometry from worldsheet CFTs

 In this section we extend the computations of one-loop $R^4$ terms in type II vacua \cite{Green:1982sw, Obers:1999um, Green:1999pv, Green:2008uj, Green:2010wi, Angelantonj:2011br, Angelantonj:2012gw, Angelantonj:2013eja} to potentially non-geometric settings, described by a generic internal CFT which we take to be unitary, critical, compact, modular invariant and with a unique vacuum.
-In order to study infinite-distance scalings, we further assume a few properties of the internal CFT:

-\begin{enumerate} \item It has a conformal manifold with an infinite-distance limit parametrized by a marginal deformation $t$ along a geodesic.
-We normalize $t$ in terms of the spectral gap for convenience.
-We do not need fix any particular normalization of $t$ relative to the Zamolodchikov metric, although the information-theoretic considerations of \cite{Stout:2022phm} indicate that it will asymptote to $\frac{dt^2}{t^2}$ in our conventions.
-This dovetails with the exponential scaling in the proper distance derived in \cite{Ooguri:2024ofs}.
+Analogous considerations can be made for $R^2$ terms \cite{Gregori:1997hi}.
+To begin with, we discuss the computation of the relevant Wilson coefficient, and then we turn to its moduli dependence in the following (sub)sections.